chinedufn/swift-bridge/README.md

 }
 ```

-## TODO's
+## TODO's before open sourcing

-- Delete bridging header from Xcode
+We don't need to solve all of these, but we should at least create issues

-- Look up how to programatically set the linking settings.
+- Look up how to programatically set the linking settings and programatically set the run script.
   Our docs can recommend that as well as show how to manually set them

-- Delete c header code generation
-- Rename SwiftRustIntegrationTestRunner to SwiftRustIntegrationTests
-- Look into std::mem::unitialized to see whether or not our usage of it is unsafe
+- Remove `#[no_mangle]` since we're using link_name and export_name

 ## Quick Peek